XervoIO/cli/README.md

 You can start with listing your current variables with the *env list* command.

     $ modulus env list
-    Welcome to Modulus
-    You are logged in as spiderman
-    [?]
-Are you sure you want to use project Lizard Locator? (yes) yes Project Lizard Locator Environment Variables
-    NODE_ENV = production

 To add a new variable, use the *env set* command.
 It takes two parameters, name and value.
 This command can also be used to change the value of an existing variable.

     $ modulus env set DB_AUTH 12345
-    Welcome to Modulus
-    You are logged in as spiderman
-    [?]
-Are you sure you want to use project Lizard Locator? (yes) yes Setting DB_AUTH for project Lizard Locator
-    [√] Successfully set environment variable.

 If you have no need for a variable anymore, you can provide the *env delete* command with a name and it will be removed from the project.

     $ modulus env delete DB_AUTH
-    Welcome to Modulus
-    You are logged in as spiderman
-    [?]
-Are you sure you want to use project Lizard Locator? (yes) yes Deleting DB_AUTH for project Lizard Locator
-    [√] Successfully deleted variable DB_AUTH from project Lizard Locator

 At any time, if you want to view the value of a single variable, use the *env get* command.
 It takes a name parameter and will display the value of the